Apogee Enterprises Inc (APOG)

 Cash conversion cycle = DOH + DSO – Number of days of payables

-The cash conversion cycle of Apogee Enterprises Inc has exhibited fluctuations over the historical period.
-The cash conversion cycle measures the time it takes for a company to convert its investments in inventory and other resources into cash inflows from sales.
+The cash conversion cycle of Apogee Enterprises Inc fluctuated over the periods analyzed, indicating changes in the efficiency of its cash management.
+The cycle measures the time it takes for a company to convert its investments in inventory and other resources into cash flow from sales, then back into cash through collection.